Htet Yan

 Htet Yan (ထက်ယံ; born Nyein Htet Aung on 18 October 1994) is a Burmese singer and actor.
-He is considered one of the most successful Burmese singers and rose to fame with his debut album New (2016).
+He is considered one of the most successful Burmese singers and has risen to fame with his debut album New (2016).

 Early life and education

 Htet Yan was born on 18 October 1994 in Meiktila, Mandalay Region, Myanmar to Aye Thein and Kyu Kyu.
 He is the youngest son of two siblings, having an elder brother.
 He attended high school at Basic Education High School No. 1 Meiktila.
 In 2010, he relocated Yangon, the capital city of Myanmar to follow his passion and attend university.
 He then enrolled at the National University of Arts and Culture, Yangon, and graduated with a degree in Cinematography & Drama in 2013.